AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 ## secondRound
-True/false variable indicating whether the data come from the second round of data collection on competitive contracts (2002-2012).
+True/false variable indicating whether the data come from the second round of data collection on competitive contracts (2002-2012) as opposed to the first round of data collection (1997-2001).
+The researchers consider the 1997-2001 data less reliable than the 2002-2012 data.

 ## competitive
-Boolean variable indicating whether the contract is from competitive-bid dataset.
+Boolean variable indicating whether the contract is from the competitive-bid dataset, as opposed to the discretionary funding dataset.
+The competitive-bid dataset was collected from the comptroller’s office (NY City and NY state) while the discretionary dataset was collected separately from the NY City Council office.
 Note that there are some contracts identified in both the discretionary and competitive datasets.

 ## discretionary
 Boolean variable indicating whether contract is from discretionary